wp-plugins/genesis-style-select/readme.txt

 6. Save the changes

 == Change Log ==

+1.0 (1-20-2012 : Current)

+* Extended the test for Genesis style sheet to allow newer style sheets with more theme information to work with this plugin.
+* Added support for Genesis 1.8

 0.7 (7-16-2010 : current)
 -added a test to prevent plugin from loading functions twice when a Child theme is activated that includes this function.